astronomer/astro-sdk/docs/getting-started/GETTING_STARTED.md

 ## Step 1: Set up your data stores

-1. On your local machine create a file named `test.csv` with the following data:
+1. On your local machine create a file named `orders_data_header.csv` with the following data:

     ```text
     order_id,customer_id,purchase_date,amount